 TiO_2 is considered a "quality-of-life" product.
 Demand for TiO_2 has generally been driven by worldwide gross domestic product and has generally increased with rising standards of living in various regions of the world.
-According to industry estimates, TiO_2 consumption has grown at a compound annual growth rate of approximately 2% since 2000.
-Per capita consumption of TiO_2 in

-Western Europe and North America far exceeds that in other areas of the world, and these regions are expected to continue to be the largest consumers of TiO_2 on a per capita basis for the foreseeable future.
-We believe Western Europe and North America currently each account for approximately 17% of global TiO_2 consumption.
-Markets for TiO_2 are generally increasing in South America, Eastern Europe, the Asia Pacific region and China and we believe these are significant markets where we expect continued growth as economies in these regions continue to develop and quality-of-life products, including TiO_2 , experience greater demand.
+According to industry estimates, TiO_2 consumption has grown at a compound annual growth rate of approximately 3% since 2000.
+Per capita consumption of TiO_2 in Western Europe and North America far exceeds that in other areas of the world, and these regions are expected to continue to be the largest consumers of TiO_2 on a per capita basis for the foreseeable future.
+We believe Western Europe and North America currently each account for approximately 16% of global TiO_2 consumption.
+Markets for TiO_2 are generally increasing in China, the Asia Pacific region, South America and Eastern Europe and we believe these are significant markets which will continue to grow as economies in these regions continue to develop and quality-of-life products, including TiO_2 , experience greater demand.